Skip Navigation

 Oral medications can help control dystonia symptoms, but may bring side effects.
 Botulinum toxin (BOTOX®) injections are useful, weakening the overachieving muscles and blocking the signals that cause contraction.
 Deep brain stimulation may also provide symptom control.
 However, it is less effective in dystonia treatment than in Parkinson's disease and essential tremor.

-We start by putting patients first and it shows.
-Our program ranked No. 25 among the nation’s best in U.S. News & World Report’s Best Hospitals 2023-24.
+We put patients first and it shows.
+Our program ranked No. 26 among the nation’s best in U.S. News & World Report’s Best Hospitals 2024-25.
 Rankings are based on measurable achievements in quality, safety, nursing excellence and more.

 Read about this honor